 When you are charged with a crime, we know there are many things that go through your mind.
 You probably think about your family and your job.
 If you are facing an assault charge, the penalties can be severe.
 Even minor assault charges can lead to jail time and fines.
-You need to secure an Indiana County assault charges defense attorney to be by your side.
+You need to secure an assault charges attorney to be by your side.

 What Does An Assault Charge Mean?